DaniBacaicoa/Machine-learning-on-graphs/README.md

-# Machine-learning-on-graphs
+# Machine-learning-with-graphs
-'Machine learning on graphs' course for the Machine learning group seminar 2021
+'Machine learning with graphs' course for the Machine Learning Group (MLG) seminar 2021